About this Notice

 - if you contact us by any means we will keep a record of that correspondence and the information that you provide to us in that correspondence

-- if you speak to us on the telephone, the call will be recorded and copy of the call will be retained
+- if you speak to us on the telephone, via video or using similar technologies, the call will be recorded and a copy of the call will be retained

 - if you visit our premises, your image may be recorded by our CCTV system